SNAP Benefits in Oregon: How to Apply and Qualify

 How to Use Your SNAP Benefits in Oregon

-Once approved for SNAP, you'll need to know how to use your benefits, what you can purchase, and where to shop.
+Once your SNAP application is approved, you'll need to know how to use your benefits, including what you can buy and where.

 What is an EBT Card and How to Use it?